chozelinek/sacoco/tutorial.md

     - cuisines
     - URL

 The input for this script is the huge file `rezeptewikiorg-20140325-history.xml`.
-It contains thousands of `page` nodes, its `revision`s and the actual `text`.
+It contains thousands of `page` nodes, their `revisions` and the actual `texts`.
+See an example page below.

 ```xml
 <page>